crypticterminal/everip/docs/WHITEPAPER.md

 Our work focuses on the Internet of Things and building a network of things, instead of simply placing Things on the Internet.
 Many corporations (especially in Japan) who produce social infrastructure technologies and solutions cannot pay for monthly Internet access per device.
 Their business models require that any service or part must be incorporated into its Bill of Materials (BOM).
 We see a huge gap in this market that EVER/IP is poised to take part in.
 It is our great hope that EVER/IP helps to create a new connected economy, both on Earth and beyond.

+## Protocol: Related Work

+In the wireless connectivity field, self-configuring protocols such as BATMAN [1], HSLS [2] and OLSR [3] are well known and deployed.
+These protocols try to relieve the configuration burden at the edge, but only by centralising configuration and management.
+Cisco Meraki [4] is a commercial solution that aims to help network administrators by keeping configuration in the cloud, but these solutions simply mask the core problems with more configuration.

+Experimental solutions such as VRR [5], CJDNS [6] and SAFE Network [7] use Distributed Hash Tables (DHTs) to improve the scalability of routing.
+However, such DHT-based solutions assume that the nodes exist in a Euclidean space and rely an XOR metric.
+On the contrary, it has been shown that Euclidean spaces are not well suited to represent Internet nodes [8] and in our implementation EVER/IP assumes nodes interact within an arbitrary connectivity graph.

 ## Feature Set